+No part of the development will be visible from this location.
 Intervening topography, hedgerows and mature trees screen views of the proposed development as seen from this location.
 The proposed development will give rise to no effects on the appearance or character of the landscape - as seen from this location though there will be intermittent views through occasional gaps in the dense roadside hedgerows in the nearby environs.

-LocationBallnaclogh Lower, looking south
+LocationBallinaclogh Lower, looking south

 Reason for Selection

 This location was selected because it has the potential to offer a 'worst case' view across an expanse of countryside seen from an elevated viewing point on a road with low roadside screening.

 Description

 This view encompasses expanses of countryside where the foreground and middle distance contain significant amounts of mature vegetation and relatively few manmade structures.
 There are distant views toward uplands that contain areas of forestry

-View 25 - with Proposed Development Effects The upper portions of a number of structures will be visible in the middle distance - with three visible against the skyline.
+The upper portions of a number of structures will be visible in the middle distance - with three visible against the skyline.
 Intervening hedgerows and mature trees screen views of the lower portions of the proposed development as seen from this location.
 The proposed development will give rise to effects on the appearance or character of the landscape - as seen from this location and its environs.